Prince (musician): Remembrances and reactions

 Numerous musicians and cultural figures reacted to Prince's death.
 President Obama mourned him, and the United States Senate passed a resolution praising his achievements "as a musician, composer, innovator, and cultural icon".
 Cities across the U.S. held tributes and vigils, and lit buildings, bridges, and other structures in purple.
 In the first five hours after the media reported his death, "Prince" was the top trending (most-used) term on Twitter, and Facebook had 61 million Prince-related interactions.
-MTV interrupted its programming to air a marathon of Prince music videos and Purple Rain.
 AMC Theatres and Carmike Cinemas screened Purple Rain in select theaters over the following week.
 Saturday Night Live aired an episode in his honor, titled "Goodnight, Sweet Prince", featuring his performances from the show.

 Nielsen Music reported that sales of his material spiked 42,000 percent.
 The artist's catalog sold 4.41 million albums and songs from April 21 to 28, with five albums simultaneously in the top ten of the Billboard 200, a first in the chart's history.
 At the 59th Grammy Awards, Morris Day with the Time and Bruno Mars performed a tribute.

 The May 2, 2016, cover of The New Yorker featured an illustration of purple rain.
 In June 2016 Vanity Fair/Condé Nast, released a special edition commemorative magazine, The Genius of Prince.
 It celebrated the star's life and achievements, with new photography and archive articles, including the original Vanity Fair article from November 1984, written in the wake of the singer-songwriter's breakout success, with other content from the magazine, The New Yorker, Wired, and Pitchfork.
 The cover of The Genius of Prince featured a portrait by Andy Warhol, Orange Prince (1984).
 Casts of the musicals The Color Purple and Hamilton paid tribute to the star during their curtain calls with "Purple Rain" and "Let's Go Crazy", respectively.

 In 2016, Minnesota representative Joe Atkins introduced a bill in the state legislature to memorialize Prince with a statue in the National Statuary Hall in the United States Capitol, in recognition of his contributions to music and the state of Minnesota.
 As of 2020, however, the bill has not had a second reading.

+On August 21, 2016, Prince was posthumously inducted into the Rhythm and Blues Music Hall of Fame.